spectrocloud/librarium/docs/docs-content/getting-started/additional-capabilities.md

 VM and Kubernetes concepts.
 This solution also has near complete feature parity with [VMware vSphere](https://www.vmware.com/products/vsphere.html), including capabilities such as live migration.

-Palette VMO can be used on edge hosts, giving the ability to run VM workloads at the edge without the overhead of a hypervisor layer.
+Palette VMO can be used on edge hosts, giving the ability to deploy VM workloads at the edge without the overhead of a hypervisor layer.
 This is achieved by leveraging [Canonical MAAS](https://maas.io).
 Additionally, VMO can also be used in self-hosted, airgapped, and in our SaaS environments.
 Learn more on the [Virtual Machine Orchestrator](../vm-management/vm-management.md) page.